 4. Special Feature: A secret door

 Well, every house needs a secret door!
-And yes, The Raspberry Lounge has got one: Just press carefully against the left wall inside – and an almost invisible door springs open.
+And yes, The playhouse has got one: Just press carefully against the left wall inside – and an almost invisible door springs open.
 Now, the kids are able to escape through the Trofast shelf after they pushed the boxes out of the fittings.

 5. Bill of materials